aws-samples/maximizing-storage-throughput-and-performance/README.md

 ## Clean Up Resources

-To ensurer you don't continue to be billed for services in your account from this workshop follow the steps below to remove all resources created ruing the workshop.
+To ensure you don't continue to be billed for services in your account from this workshop follow the steps below to remove all resources created during the workshop.

 1. In the CLI for the instance, remove objects from the S3 bucket.
   $ aws configure set default.s3.max_concurrent_requests 20